Safer Internet Day: Good cyber hygiene habits to help stay safe online

 Key steps for good cyber hygiene

-Good cyber hygiene is a general practice that can help keep you safe and secure online, but there are several best practices to ensure your cyber hygiene is the best it can be.
-Here are nine essential steps.
+Good cyber hygiene is a general practice that can help keep you safe and secure online.
+Here are nine essential steps:

 Step 1: Install reputable antivirus and malware software